More resources for buyers

 Before you purchase your next property, we recommend you consider viewing or commissioning specialist reports.

-A valuation report on a property is recommended as the GV (government valuation) or CV (current valuation) may not provide a true market price for the property.
-These can be commissioned from independent registered valuers or from Quotable Value New Zealand www.quotable.co.nz.
+A valuation report on a property is recommended as the CV (Council valuation) is for rating purposes and may not provide a true market price for the property.
+These can be commissioned from independent registered valuers or from Quotable Value New Zealand.

 Builders and engineers' reports

-Registered builders and engineers can give a report on a property which helps confirm the house is in sound condition and not likely to be subject to any structural problems.
+Registered builders and engineers can give a report on a property which helps you understand the structural and building condition of the house.